ssmiller25/toolbox/ROADMAP.md

 - Integration with [gitpod-k8s](https://github.com/ssmiller25/gitpod-k8s) for Development Ease

+## [0.1.0]

+- Testing framework of some type for docker and infra code
+- CI/CD pipelines for container builds

 ## [1.0.0]

 These may probably be broken into sub-release versions

 - Leverage [tn-free](https://github.com/gruberdev/tf-free) where possible (although we are concentrating more on k8s/serverless)
 - K8S Clusters and sample apps across multiple platforms